 Rule Seven.
 Every worker starts with a clean slate.
-Don't judge a person by the ring in his ear or the tattoo on her arm or the whispers of other people or the accent of their speech or achievers and that you need their help.
+Don't judge a person by the ring in his ear or the tattoo on her arm or the whispers of other people or the accent of their speech or . . . .

 Rule Eight.
 Love every associate.
 It's okay to be disappointed or even frustrated with their lack of effort, but don't stop loving them as persons.